-High levels of motivation, personal commitment and the willingness to share in decision-making during the planning phase, are important preconditions for a successful outcome.
+High levels of motivation, personal commitment, co-determination and co-decision-making during the planning and realisation of the project are important preconditions for a successful outcome.

 Cooperative Structures

 The Schmitz Foundations do not themselves operate in the localities concerned, neither do they maintain their own infrastructure in the various partner countries.
 For this reason we are dependent on trustworthy and reliable local partner organisations.